Tomev-CTP/theboss/README.md

 ## Getting Started

-So far, to get the project one only needs to download it from this repository (or any other source).
+So far, to get the project one only needs to download it from the [repository](https://github.com/Tomev-CTP/BoSS) (or any other source).

+It's also possible to download it as a package with

+`pip install BoSS`

+which will download the package from [pypi](https://pypi.org/project/BoSS/).

 ### Prerequisites

 To run the scripts there will be needed some version of Python.
-During development I'm using 3.7, but I believe that it will also work just fine with some earlier / newer version (at least for now and I cannot guarantee it).
+During the development I'm using 3.8, but I believe that it will also work just fine with some earlier or newer version (at least for now).

+In some places I use `math.prod` and `typing` package, that's why 3.8 version is desirable.

 ### Code style